tielyrr/Fujita-Lab--Project/README.md

 - An archive of the last metadata file you had before the update is created.

 class parse_upload()
-- Inherits the list of successfully downloaded data from the parent class NCBI_auto_updates(). *(Is not set up to inherit the list at the time of upload due to time-constraints but will be updated soon.)*
+- Takes a given list of genomes and calculates the sequence coordinates for introns, windows, intergenic sequences, and flanking sequences.
+- Parses information given in the GFF.
 - Writes the data we need to the MySQL database.

 class adams_gff_gen